LukaszNowakPL/react-bootstrap-tools/README.md

 * string `description` : Description text to put inside `Tooltip` component
 * string `text` : Text visible on button
 * string `icon` : Material icon id.
 If used together with `text` prop, icon will appear on the left hand side of text provided.
-Click [here](https://material.io/tools/icons/?style=baseline) to check available icons library.
+Click [here](https://material.io/tools/icons/?style=baseline) to check available icons library.<br />
+Additional props connected with `icon` prop:
+    * string `iconClassName` : Additional class name to custom your styling of provided icon
 * string `className` : Additional class name to custom your styling of a `Tooltip` component.
 Styling example for `NewStyle` value:<pre>
 .NewStyle > .tooltip-inner {